 Now, we’re going to do the fit of the rider in the saddle.

 A saddle that fits the horse properly, but does not fit the rider, will cause the rider to be off-balance.
 This can cause pressure points on your horse, resulting in pain.

 To determine the seat size, generally, there should be three fingers width between you and the cantle.
 The build of the rider will decide the length that fits best.

 Contacting a professional saddler is always a good start to determine whether your saddle fits.
 Tack shop owners or store associates may be able to lead you in the right direction as well and can have a basic understanding of several brands.
 When testing a saddle, always make sure it is fitting the horse as well.

-Lunging and test rides can be a very beneficial to evaluate not only lameness and muscle tone, but saddle fit as well.
+Lunging and test rides can be very beneficial to evaluate not only lameness and muscle tone but saddle fit as well.
 A saddle that is too small or too wide will create pressure points that cause pain.
-A horse in pain will usually be reluctant to move forward, unwilling to stretch downwards or lift the back in correct carriage.
+A horse in pain will usually be reluctant to move forward, unwilling to stretch downwards or lift the back in the correct carriage.